sprt/skippex/README.md

  * Only skips once per playback session.
  * Only tested for one account on the local network.
  * Might only work on the local network for standard Plex clients.
- * Most likely works on the local network for Chromecasts.
+ * Only works on the local network for Chromecasts.
  * Solely based on the intro markers detected by Plex; Skippex does not attempt to detect intros itself.